dragonflyoss/nydus/README.md

 ## Nydus Snapshotter

+Nydus-snapshotter is a non-core sub-project of containerd.

+Check out its code and tutorial from [Nydus-snapshotter repository](https://github.com/containerd/nydus-snapshotter).
-Nydus supports `containerd`.
-To run containers with nydus images and `containerd`, please build and install the nydus snapshotter.
-It is a `containerd` remote snapshotter and handles nydus image format when necessary.
+It works as a `containerd` remote snapshotter to help setup container rootfs with nydus images, which handles nydus image format when necessary.
 When running without nydus images, it is identical to the containerd's builtin overlayfs snapshotter.

-To build and setup nydus-snapshotter for containerd, please refer to [Nydus Snapshotter](./contrib/nydus-snapshotter/README.md)

 ## Run Nydusd Daemon